 By the 1990s, The Irish Times had ceased to be seen as the voice of the Church of Ireland population (Photograph: Jan Butter/ACO)

 By then, The Irish Times had ceased to be seen as the voice of the Church of Ireland population.

 Meanwhile, in 1978-1980, the long, formal links with TCD were broken, the Faculty of Theology became non-denominational, three divinity chairs fell vacant, the old course of training for clergy was abolished, and the Divinity Hostel was eventually transformed into the Church of Ireland Theological College – now the Church of Ireland Theological Institute.

 Changes in patterns of ministry were introduced with the introduction of Non-Stipendiary Ministers (NSMs) or auxiliary ministers – the first NSM in Dublin was the Revd Michael Heaney who was ordained deacon in 1976 and priest in 1977 – and the ordination of women was approved in 1990.

-The legislation in 1990 provided for the ordination of women as priests and bishops, and the first woman bishop in the Church of Ireland, Bishop Pat Storey, was consecrated in Christ Cathedral, Dublin, as Bishop of Meath and Kildare a year ago on 30 November 2013.
+The legislation in 1990 provided for the ordination of women as priests and bishops, and the first woman bishop in the Church of Ireland, Bishop Pat Storey, was consecrated in Christ Cathedral, Dublin, as Bishop of Meath and Kildare two years ago on 30 November 2013.